 The assignment to a group originates from the ConfigurableElement itself.
 This is designed intentionally and has two reasons:

-In the use cases for this grouping concept it is intended the groups exist first (e.g. a function) and the assignment is created with together with elements along the process.
+In the use cases for this grouping concept it is intended, that the groups exist first (e.g. a function) and the assignment is created with together with elements along the process.
 For example, a connection in a system schematic is assigned to function.
 When a wire is derived from the connection, the wire inherits this assignment.
 Therefore, it wouldn't be practicable to be enforced to modify the DocumentVersion containing the AssignmentGroup for every added element.

-In today's processes the assignment of elements to such groups are done in the same documents where the elements itself are defined.
+In today's processes the assignment of elements to such groups are done in the same documents where the elements itself themselves are defined.

 This concept adds another layer of extensibility to the VEC.
-CustomProperties allow the addition user-defined properties to a single object.
+CustomProperties allow the addition of user-defined properties to a single object.
 The assignment groups allow the creation of custom grouping of objects.
-However, it is not permitted to use this concept to express relationships that have well defined concept in the VEC (e.g. assignment of occurrences to composite parts or usage nodes).
+However, it is not permitted to use this concept to express relationships that have well defined concepts in the VEC (e.g. assignment of occurrences to composite parts or usage nodes).

 Variants